 Though not an official destination visited by Mandela, Nobel Square at the V&A Waterfront is an unmissable stop for anyone looking to retrace the history of South Africa’s famous leaders.
-There you’ll find life-size statues of South Africa’s Nobel Peace Prize winners Nelson Mandela, Archbishop Desmond Tutu, Albert Luthuli and FW de Klerk.
+Here, you’ll find life-size statues of South Africa’s Nobel Peace Prize winners Nelson Mandela, Archbishop Desmond Tutu, Albert Luthuli and FW de Klerk.

 Nelson Mandela made his first public speech at the Cape Town City Hall.
-He stood on the balcony of the grand Edwardian building on 11th of February 1990 and addressed a crowd of thousands, who packed the Grand Parade to see their newly freed icon speak publicly for the first time in years.
+He stood on the balcony of the grand Edwardian building on 11 February 1990 and addressed a crowd of thousands, who packed the Grand Parade to see their newly freed icon speak publicly for the first time in years.
 The speech is perhaps the most momentous in the country’s history, and to commemorate the moment, the city has erected a new life-size statue on the very balcony from which he spoke.

 Cape Town is home to South Africa’s parliament, and it is from here that Mandela ran the country as president.
-Between 1994 and 1999 he served as South Africa’s first democratically elected ruler from this building, and it’s open to the public for free tours.
+Between 1994 and 1999, he served as South Africa’s first democratically elected ruler from this building, and it’s open to the public for free tours.
 A walking tour of the precinct not only stands as testimony to the country’s turbulent political past, but also to Mandela’s ability to transition the country into a peaceful democracy.

-Mandela Square, in the town of Stellenbosch, is another good location in the Western Cape to remember the life of Nelson Mandela.
+Mandela Memorial Square, in the town of Stellenbosch, is another good location in the Western Cape to remember the life of Nelson Mandela.
 It’s a walkable installation that features iron silhouettes of Mandela’s face, as well as a map that indicates important locations in his life.